robtweed/qewd-conduit/YOTTADB.md

 # Introduction

-The instructions below explain how to installl and run the *qewd-courier* Back-end, running on either Linux systems or on a Raspberry Pi, connecting to the Open-Source YottaDB database.
+The instructions below explain how to installl and run the *qewd-conduit* Back-end, running on either Linux systems or on a Raspberry Pi, connecting to the Open-Source YottaDB database.